Andrewroes/CP386Assignment4/README.md

 # CP386 Assignment 4
 4th assignment from CP386

-# Yeah we barely even started and its due already, we're just gonna take the L and hope there's part marks for getting github working.
-End of term crunch got hands

 # Makefile
 This file has code that compiles and runs the assignment code.
 It needs the file to be named "allocation.c".
 Use the command "make run" to run the code.